ohmykreee/ohmykreee/README.md

 > **Status:** **Active (primary)**

-> Usage: My personal key, used for signing commits on my local workstation and my personal message. **Notice:** `ohmykreee.top` is my old domain and is deprecated.
+> Usage: My personal key, used for signing commits on my local workstation and for encrypted communication. **Notice:** `ohmykreee.top` is my old domain and is deprecated.

 ```plaintext
 -----BEGIN PGP PUBLIC KEY BLOCK-----